abhi-git-25/hello-world-js/README.md

-# hello-world-js
+# Hello World in JavaScript
-A simple Hello World in JavaScript
+A simple JavaScript program that prints "Hello, World!" to the console